Grill, Interrupted: Reviews

-"Grill, Interrupted" received positive reviews from the critics.

 David Kallison of The A.V.
 Club awarded the episode with a B+, saying that "Modern Family has no business being as good as it is.
 [The show] is on a tear of superb episodes lately, starting with the anti-Luddite ode, 'Connection Lost'.
 What makes this family different from others is the depth and heart the characters possess.
 The Dunphys et al. are more like, well, a real family.
 And that makes their schtick last longer".
 Kallison further went on to praise the season as a whole, saying "This season proves that sitcoms can survive on solid characters and solid jokes.
 "Grill, Interrupted" lives up to those expectations perfectly".

 Ashley Bissette Sumerel of TV Fanatic rated the episode with 4.2/5, saying that this was the kind of episode she liked to see.
 Sumerel further went on to label the episode "intricate and fun", and also praised Luke, Manny and Gloria's subplot, by saying "In reality, this is a serious topic, and it's nice to see it being dealt with".
 She closed her review by stating "Overall, this is a really enjoyable, funny installment.
 It tries to do a LOT, but that's part of what makes Modern Family, well...
 Modern Family".

 Lisa Fernandes of Next Projection rated the episode with 7.6/10, praising the scene between Alex and Jay as "lovely" saying that "Ed O'Neill acts the holy hell out of [it]".
 Fernandes summarizes her review by stating "Some good moments, the Jay/Alex pep talk and most of the Haley/Andy storyline salvage the episode".

 The Christian Post praised the scene between Alex and Jay at the episode's close, saying "As they look at the bickering going on, it's clear that Jay thinks that Alex is more than capable of leading the family one day".